awaescher/pu-br/README.md

 Chains both of the prior commands.
 This comes very handy if you are pushing new branches regularly to create Pull-Requests afterwards in the web UI of your repository.

 It pushes your local commits to a new upstream branch and opens the web UI afterwards from which you should be able to create a Pull-Request with just a few mouse clicks.

+---

+#### Installation
+ - Open PowerShell, type `notepad $PROFILE` and hit enter.
+ - Add the functions from the ps1-file of this repository, save and close notepad.
+ - Restart PowerShell, that's it.